 Everything is about power nowadays.
-It has quick become the most important things for all electronic devices.
+It has quickly become the most important things for all electronic devices.
 And that power and its consumption is the most important thing to contribute the temperature of the system.
 Even smaller changes in temperature can mean that lots of devices are malfunctioning (this should never be underestimated!) and go offline.
 When you set up the device pool, please make sure you let enough space for those devices to “breath”.
-If you stack them like in picture below, you won’t see long-lasting lab – it will quickly put you in fire, literally.
+If you stack them like in the picture below, you won’t see long-lasting lab – it will quickly put you in a fire, literally.

 Monitor the charging of devices

 You naturally need to make sure your devices get enough power to perform.
 Once those devices are 24/7 plugged in, maybe surprisingly, those devices need to be constantly monitored if they get enough power.
 The battery as hardware component doesn’t always allow full charging and easily gives up when it is constantly kept in charging mode.
 Make sure you monitor those devices!